TMAILOR BLOG

 TL;DR / Key Takeaways

-• Create a reusable temp inbox and save its access token to reopen the same mailbox later.
+• Create one reusable temp inbox and save its Access Token, so you can reopen the same mailbox when a provider follows up next week.

-• Capture essentials within 24 hours (display window): price, scope, visit date, provider phone number, and invoice link.
+• Copy the essentials out within about 24 hours — price, scope, visit date, phone number, portal link.
+That is the display window, and nothing survives it.

 Who This Guide Is For

 If you are comparing plumbers, movers, electricians, HVAC techs, or handypersons, this playbook is for you.
-In practice, you'll request quotes from two or three providers, keep replies in a single reusable inbox, and capture essentials before the 24-hour display window expires.
-The upshot is predictable: prices become easy to compare, and spam stays outside your primary inbox.
+You'll request quotes from two or three providers, keep the replies in a single reusable inbox, and copy out the essentials before the 24-hour display window closes.
+Prices become easy to compare side by side, and the marketing that follows a quote request never reaches your primary inbox.

 Typical Scenarios